Pakistan court rejects Imran Khan, wife appeal in unlawful marriage case

 Can Pakistan’s Imran Khan and army patch up, a year after violent clashes?

-The original seven-year sentence, handed on February 3, was announced five days before the country’s general elections and followed two other convictions for Khan in separate cases.
+The seven-year jail sentence, handed on February 3, was announced five days before the country’s general elections and followed two other convictions for Khan in separate cases.
 Both have since been overturned.

 The marriage case against the couple was filed last year by Bibi’s former husband, Khawar Maneka, who alleged that his divorced wife did not observe the necessary three-month break required under Islamic law before marrying Khan.